Did you know that goat meat is actually healthier than most other meats?

 I know what you’re thinking – too many spices and steps for an introductory dish.
 Don’t worry — you can tailor this recipe as your heart desires.
 Make it your own.
-I know plenty of Pakistanis who don’t use the whole spices listed in the beginning for this dish.
-Some people throw the meat, onions, ginger, garlic tomatoes, and spices in the pressure cooker, later add the potatoes, and call it a meal.
+I know plenty of Pakistanis who don’t use the whole spices listed at the beginning of this dish.
+Some people throw the meat, onions, ginger, garlic tomatoes, and spices in the pressure cooker, later add the potatoes and call it a meal.
 What I mean to say is, don’t be discouraged from trying this.
 It takes a bit of practice, but once you get the idea, cooking in the Pakistani style is quite manageable.

 If you do, let me know how it turns out.

 Mutton and Potato Curry (Aloo Gosht)

 - 1/4 cup neutral oil such as avocado or grapeseed

 - 1 large onion thinly sliced or chopped

 - 1 lb goat or lamb meat about 10-12 pieces, cleaned well with minimal skin

 - 2 small to medium tomatoes chopped